slcas/heating_load_calculator/README.md

 The script supports an arbitrary number of rooms and, for each room, an arbitrary number of heat-transferring surfaces (walls, windows, floors, ceilings, doors, etc.).

+The Heating Load Calculator is still a work in progress, so please feel free to point out any mistakes or request changes.

 ---

 ## Features